GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/GoogleCloudExtension.Utils/README.md

 ## General utils

 ### ProcessUtils
-The `ProcessUtils` class provices helpers to run processes and read the `stdout` and `stderr` streams from the process.
+The `ProcessUtils` class provides helpers to run processes and read the `stdout` and `stderr` streams from the process.

 The class can run a sub-process in various modes:
 * Run the process and provide the lines of output via a callback, using the `ProcessUtils.RunCommandAsync` method.
 This method will return once the process exits.
 The resulting boolean will be `true` if the process suceeded (the exit code is 0) or false otherwise.